CORNA VIRUS UPDATES

 At the current time, all entry conditions for participants in these events, along with terms and conditions for ticket holders remain in place.

 As you are aware the UK Government has recently published its action plan on dealing with the spread of the coronavirus.

 We advise clubs and members who have concerns about coronavirus to read and follow the current advice published by the UK Government.
 This advice is updated regularly and includes the latest information about the virus, preventing the spread of infection, the current risk level, advice for and about returning travellers and what to do if you believe you have symptoms associated with the virus.

 The Government’s current advice is available online and you can access it by clicking one of the following links.

 NHS information about risks, symptoms and avoiding the spread of the virus

-Travel advise from the Foreign & Commonwealth office
+Travel advice from the Foreign & Commonwealth office

 Department of Health & Social Care latest information & advice